how2die/buildserver/README.md

 ### Installing Jenkins

-When the Jenkins pod has started up for the first time, you can find the admin password in the log
+When the Jenkins pod has started up for the first time, you may find the admin password in the log
 ```
 kubectl logs -l app=jenkins
 ```

-Open the Jenkins dashboard in browser, enter admin password, and install suggested plugins.
+Open the Jenkins dashboard in a browser, enter admin password, and install suggested plugins.
 Update Jenkins to newest version.

 ### Configuration

-To hide the Docker password from output in the console, we may store and use it as a Credential:
+Store Docker repository credentials:
-Credentials -> global -> Add Credentials -> Secret text -> Secret=*[password]*, ID=docker-password
+Credentials -> global -> Add Credentials -> Username with password -> ID = docker-hub

 ## Adding a project
 Enable automatic builds and deployment for a project

 ### Create the pipeline
-* Create a new Multibranch pipeline
+1. Create a new Multibranch pipeline
-* Under "Branch Sources", choose "Add Source"
+2. Under "Branch Sources", choose "Add Source"
-  * Choose "Git"
+  a.
+Choose "Git"
-  * Enter Project Repository
+  b.
+Enter Project Repository
-* Optional: Scan Multibranch Pipeline Triggers at some given interval
+3. Optional: Scan Multibranch Pipeline Triggers at a given interval

 ### Add a git webhook
 Add a webhook in the git repository to be triggered by the *push* event.
-The webhook should send a POST request to https://*[jenkins url]*/git/notifyCommit?url=*[repository url]*
+The webhook should send a POST request to *https://[jenkins url]/git/notifyCommit?url=[repository url]*

 ## Enjoy!